teamg4it/g4it/services/documentation/content/1-getting-started/3-getting-started-as-a-maintainer/1-how-to/scripts/migrate_ds_to_chosen_workspace/_index.md

 ---
-title: "Migrate a digital service to a chosen organization"
+title: "Migrate a digital service to a chosen workspace"
-description: "How to migrate a chosen digital service from his current organization to a chosen organization"
+description: "How to migrate a chosen digital service from his current workspace to a chosen workspace"
 date: 2025-05-20T14:28:06+01:00
 weight: 5
 ---

-## Migrate a chosen digital service from his current organization to a chosen organization
+## Migrate a chosen digital service from his current workspace to a chosen workspace(table g4it_organization)

 1. Execute the migrate procedure script :
 ```sql